vetchium/vetchium/devtest-helm/README.md

 helm dependency update .
 cd ~/vetchium
-export KUBECONFIG=/etc/rancher/k3s/k3s.yaml; # This is needed for helm. kubectl will work even otherwise via k3s init script VMUSER=<whatever-user-you-want> VMADDR=<public-ip-of-the-vm> make devtest kubectl get pods -n vetchium-devtest-<whatever-user-you-want>
+export KUBECONFIG=/etc/rancher/k3s/k3s.yaml; # This is needed for helm. kubectl will work even otherwise via k3s init script

+# The next steps does the actual installation.
+By the end of the installation,
+# you should see a k6 command for scale testing.
+Copy and save it.
+VMUSER=<whatever-user-you-want> VMADDR=<public-ip-of-the-vm> make devtest

+# Ensure all pods are running
+kubectl get pods -n vetchium-devtest-<whatever-user-you-want>

 # Make sure postgres-rw is LoadBalancer